zammad/zammad-documentation/appendix-backup-and-restore.rst

  ./zammad_restore.sh

-With command line argument for backup database
+With command line argument for backup filedate
 ----------------------------------------------

 ::